penka-dineva/contacts-manager/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Backend server

+To start the node and express server, you must have MongoDB installed on your local development system.
 Run nodemon to connect to database.
+Once the MongoDB community edition has been set up, then run the below command to evoke the database:

+`brew services start mongodb-community`

+Next, execute the command while staying in the server folder (node-backend):
+`nodemon`

 ## Code scaffolding